 I usually put 3 types of salty foods.

-Charcuterie: You can actually write an entire post dedicated on how to build a Charcuterie.
+Charcuterie: You can actually write an entire post dedicated to how to build a Charcuterie.
 But for this cheese board, we just need a few samples.
 My recommendation includes prosciutto, coppa, Jamón ibérico, mortadella, salami, soppressata, speck, and pâté or terrine.

 Olives: We love Castelvetrano olives, Cerignola olives, and stuffed olives.
-Since olives are wet, keep them in a small bowl so that it can be saved for later.
+Since olives are wet, keep them in a small bowl so that they can be saved for later.
 I’m not an olive expert, so check out this well-written guide.

 Nuts: Nuts for crunch!
-Marcona almonds, candied walnuts/pecans are excellent (I know, these are sweet and should be in next section).
+Marcona almonds, candied walnuts/pecans are excellent (I know, these are sweet and should be in the next section).
 My family’s current favorite is Trader Joe’s Salt & Pepper Pistachios.